aws-samples/aws-health-events-insight/README.md

     2. Input the HealthBus ARN.
 Go to the AWS CloudFormation console and get this information from output of the stack(HealthEventDashboardStack).
     3. Launch the stack.

-3. **Setup QS data refresh interval** By default Quicksight dataset will refresh every hour. if you can edit this schedule to meet your need.
+3. **Setup QS data refresh interval** By default Quicksight dataset will refresh every hour. you can edit this schedule to meet your need.

     1. Go to Datasets in QuickSight dashboard and add new schedule.
     2. Create/Edit refresh schedule and frequency based on your need.